above: teaching at Odyssey Clayworks in 2019 (left) and The Drawing Center in 2018

 While geared toward children, many of the Waldorf School exercises particularly for the upper grades I may incorporate into future introductory or intermediate drawing/painting classes for adults.
 Some of them recall the abstract charcoal excercises Georgia O’Keefe did early in her career influenced by the philosophy of Pratt Institute professor Arthur Wesley Dow.

 Images of a book handmade by an 8 year old from Goose Grease House’s Japanese Woodblock Print Summer Camp.
 I planned the theme and co-led the camp.

-In addition to the experience in Waldorf School pedagogy that I described in the earlier section, I’m experienced leading art activities in conjunction with lessons on historic world cultures to foster cultural and geographic awareness, whether in the context of a museum or other school program.
+In addition to my experience teaching studio art, I have led art activities in conjunction with lessons on historic world cultures to foster cultural and geographic awareness, whether in the context of a museum (at The Drawing Center in 2018) or after-school program (at Goose Grease House for the Arts 2020-21).
 In linking my art activities to lessons on artists and/or cultural movements I aim to familiarize students with how different people have seen the world and/or to help them develop a sense of their own cultural heritages while nurturing their capacities for original expression.

 The following instructional art videos I created for children at Goose Grease House of the Arts in Brooklyn inspired by artifacts and artworks from cultures past.
 Use the password “portfolio” to watch.

 Persian Miniature Painting: Art History and Art Activity

 The Funeral Banner of Lady Dai (exploring symmetry): Art History and Art Activity